 \section{Entanglement in different phases of the models}

-We will now investigate the effects of magnetic field on the pairwise entanglement, thereby changing the phases of the system along with the change of interaction strength and number of interacting pairs.
-In general, in the disordered phase, the value of entanglement decreases with the increase of $h$ i.e., when we move deep into the disordered phase.
+We will now investigate the effects of the magnetic field on the pairwise entanglement, thereby changing the phases of the system along with the change of interaction strength and number of interacting pairs.
+In general, in the disordered phase, the value of entanglement decreases with the increase of $h$, i.e., when we move deep into the disordered phase.
 However, due to the monogamy property of entanglement, such a decreasing pairwise entanglement also has some beneficial role in the system.
-Specifically, the spread of entanglement i.e., the number of non-vanishing pairwise entanglement between two sites $i$ and $j$ increases with the increase of $h$.
-However, at $h\to \infty$, the ground state is a fully separable state and therefore, both bipartite as well as multipartite entanglement vanish which also implies that individual terms in monogamy score also goes to zero, thereby leading to vanishing monogamy score.
-It suggests that there is a trade-off between the pairwise entanglement and the distribution of entanglement in the system.
+Specifically, the spread of entanglement, i.e., the number of non-vanishing pairwise entanglement between two sites $i$ and $j$, increases with the increase of $h$.
+However, at $h\to \infty$, the ground state is fully separable, and therefore both bipartite and multipartite entanglement vanish, which also implies that individual terms in the monogamy score also goes to zero, thereby leading to a vanishing monogamy score.
+This suggests that there is a trade-off between the pairwise entanglement and the distribution of entanglement in the system.

 The contrasting entanglement spread over pairs of distant neighbors that we will report now in different phases of the system can only be seen in the true LR model, not in the $\mathcal{Z}$- neighbor extended model.
 Hence we concentrate on the patterns of entanglement in the disordered and the ordered phases of the true LR system i.e., the model having $\mathcal{Z} = N-1$.